360Appz/Research-Papers/README.md

 # Research-Papers
-This repository consists of all my research and papers done during my course
+This repository consists of all my research and papers done during my studies

 # Directory
 * **Cybersecurity** - Demonstrates a simulation of a trojan horse malware and how it can be used